 What do I need to do to become a Public Display Operator?

-You must be at least 18 years old, submit a completed application, and take a test administered by State Fire Marshal personnel.
+You must be at least 18 years old, complete the online application, and take a test administered by State Fire Marshal personnel.

 How long is a license valid?